vovanmozg/theater-tp/README.md

-# REST API for the theater
+# Rails REST API + React Admin example
 Create, view, edit and delete events for the theater.

 ## Install and run